blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 ```
 - Consider active the new consent: `4ec28dc8-8714-45a3-a710-c72cea6e6da4`

-The System MAY continue to use the Data Subjects' data for personalising their experience but no longer has consent to use the data for marketing and advertising.
+The System MAY continue to use the Data Subjects' data for personalizing their experience but no longer has consent to use the data for marketing and advertising.

 Let us now imagine the Data Subject making another Privacy Request, this time to object to any sharing of their e-mail address.
 For this, the following Privacy Request is made: